samdbmg/ansible-traefik-auth-proxy/README.md

 - `proxy_oauth_provider: oidc`: Chosen OAuth provider.
 One of `google` or `oidc` (see also `default-provider` option in https://github.com/thomseddon/traefik-forward-auth#option-details).
 - `proxy_auth_provider_env_vars: {}`: The set of options to pass to the auth provider, from https://github.com/thomseddon/traefik-forward-auth/wiki/Provider-Setup.
 - `proxy_requires_http: false`: Set to true to enable HTTP endpoints with traefik (rather than just redirecting to https).
+- `proxy_rules: []`: List of rules to allow more fine-grained control of auth actions
 - `proxy_config_dir: /etc/traefik_proxy`: Where the config files for Traefik will be written to.
 - `proxy_docker_dir: /etc/traefik_proxy`: Where the Docker Compose files will be written to.